-Arrival for the Jungle Maya Tour by allTOURnative
+Jungle Maya Tour by allTOURnative

 Your free transportation will bring you the to Mayan ranch between Playa Del Carmen and Tulum.
 Here you will transfer to the Jeep-like transport trucks that will drive you into the jungle.
 This is lovingly referred to as a “Mayan Massage” because the bouncy suspension and dirt road.
 It certainly starts off your adventure into the jungle.